carmenbianca/report-liferay/report.md

 - The user starts a "clearing" workflow.
 This is going through all files and identifying whether the tools correctly identified the \glspl{license} and
   \glspl{copyright} contained within the files.
-- “When your are done with the clearing (generally, depends on the definition of the clearing process of your organization), you can consider the following
+- “When your are done with the clearing [...], you can consider the following
   checks:

   1. All licenses are checked?